joeysapp/axi/README.md

 - [ ] vector.is_within(bounds)

 ## Nodes
-- [ ] Neighbors with weighted distances
+- [ ] Implement `neighbors` weighted distances
+  - If there's a ShapeType.Graph (e.g. draw a MST), we might want nodes outside of the scheduler.

 ## Params
 - [ ] Class design allowing for intuitive/arbitrary params